munificent/craftinginterpreters/book/a-map-of-the-territory.md

 </aside>

 For example, in C, loops are mere syntactic sugar for labels and jumps.
-A bit of code like:
+Take this code:

 ```c
 for (a = 0; a < 10; a++) {